lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Note that gcmc simulations of dense phases are usually slow to converge due to the very low probability of successfully inserting a molecule.
+    Note that gcmc simulations of such dense phases are usually slow to converge due to the very low probability of successfully inserting a molecule.
 Here 100000 steps (or 100 ps) are not enough to reach equilibrium.